 Claudio first began to practice Yoga in 2009 to support his athletic training.
 He was fascinated by the Yoga philosophy and its healing benefits.
 His heightened curiosity led him on a long journey to India where he established a deep connection with the roots and traditions of Indian Yoga and meditation through months of practice.

-He practices daily Mysore style Ashtanga yoga and assists the Certified KPJAYI teacher Hamish Hendry.
+He practices daily Mysore style Ashtanga yoga and assists his teacher Hamish Hendry, the only teacher in the UK to be Certified by the KPJAYI.

 Passionate about Yoga as a tool for healing, Claudio likes to encourage a meditative approach to the practice; his classes also include great emphasis on healthy alignments, breath work and mindful body awareness.